 How to Apply for a Private Student Loan at UCCS

-- Complete the Free Application for Federal Student Aid (FAFSA) to determine eligibility for other financial aid such as grants, Stafford Loans, and scholarships.*
+- Complete the Free Application for Federal Student Aid (FAFSA) to determine eligibility for other financial aid such as grants, Direct Loans, and scholarships.*

-- Choose a lender and apply for an private student loan.
+- Choose a lender and apply for a private student loan.
 UCCS does not provide a lender list for private loans.

-* Students may apply for an private student loan without submitting a FAFSA, however, the student will not be considered for federal aid.
+* Students may apply for a private student loan without submitting a FAFSA, however, the student will not be considered for federal aid.

 Additional Information Regarding Private Loans

 Request for Cost of Attendance Increase

 Once your private student loan has been entered in our system and communication with your lender has begun, private loans are no longer eligible for an increase for tuition, fees and books.
 However, you may apply for a second private loan to cover these costs if you are approved for a Cost of Attendance Increase.

 Processing Time for a Private Student Loan at UCCS

 - Your private loan certification request will be processed within 3-5 business days, once received by the UCCS Office of Financial Aid.

 - Lenders will not send a certification request to our office until you have completed all necessary paperwork to be approved for the loan.